research-team/memristive-brain/README.md

 # memristive-brain
-The repository for Robot Dream: Memristive brain project
+Robot Dream: Memristive brain project

-## Intro
+## Problem

-The memristive brain project is dedicated to the reimplementation of bio-plausible emotional drives based behavioral strategies in a robotic system, in the other words to solve the embodiment problem.
+The memristive brain project is dedicated to the reimplementation of bio-plausible emotional drives based behavioral strategies in a robotic system, in the other words to solve the embodiment problem for the simulated brain in HPC system.

-##Breakthrough
+During the [NeuCogAr](https://github.com/research-team/NEUCOGAR) project we have managed to develop mammalian emotional drives basement potentially for decision making over behavioral strategies.
+We are doing the validation of overall model of 8 basic emotional states:

+# Breakthrough

 **AI and robotics**: New architectures of robotic systems, based on the integration of memory and processor in a single chip, capable of memorizing the information and changing accordingly connections between elements within processor will be implemented.
 This system will be significantly different from the existing computers/robots.
 The proposed architecture of new generation of robots will be capable of self learning and will not be using traditional software approaches making software development obsolete.